-To use it, select Programs \rightarrow Putty \rightarrow Pageant.
+To use it, select $Programs \rightarrow Putty \rightarrow Pageant$.
 Use the Add Key button to select the Private key file on your system.
 You will be asked to enter the passphrase.
+Note: The Pageant icon can be found in the windows toolbar.
+Click on it for the add key menu.